mazipan/ksana.in/README.md

 - on Authentication setting, change `Site URL` to `/callback`. e.g: `https://ksana.in/callback`
 - To support Google Login, in Authentication setting page, set the `Google Client ID` and `Google Secret`

+## Add environment variables on Vercel

+You can found all required environment variables on `.env.local.example`

 ## Can I deploy to my own domain?

 The code is open for learning purpose basically.